 3. Keep Your Word Count to a Minimum

 Another top grammar tip for studying is to limit your word count and look for concise writing.
+Going overkill with a high paragraph word count is a major mistake.

 In the SAT reading section, the shortest grammatically correct answer choice that communicates all of the necessary information is the correct answer.
 Do some practice questions to get a feel for what to look for.